Removing Algebraic Data Types from Constrained Horn Clauses Using Difference Predicates: Introduction

-{Even if SMT algorithms for unrestricted first order formulas suffer from well-known incompleteness limitations due to general undecidability results,} most of the above mentioned tools work well {in practice} {when acting} on background (or constraint) theories, such as Booleans, Uninterpreted Function Symbols, Linear Integer or Real Arithmetic, Bit Vectors, and Arrays.
-However, when formulas contain {universally quantified variables} {ranging over} {\it algebraic data types} (ADTs) which are inductively defined, such as lists and trees, then {the SMT/CHC solvers usually show a very poor performance, because they do not incorporate induction principles relative to the ADT in use.}
+{Even if SMT algorithms for unrestricted first order formulas suffer from incompleteness limitations due to general undecidability results,} most of the above mentioned tools work well {in practice} {when acting} on constraint theories, such as Booleans, Uninterpreted Function Symbols, Linear Integer or Real Arithmetic, Bit Vectors, and Arrays.
+However, when formulas contain {universally quantified variables} {ranging over} inductively defined {\it algebraic data types} (ADTs), such as lists and trees, then {the SMT/CHC solvers often show a very poor performance, as they do not incorporate induction principles relative to the ADT in use.}

 To {mitigate} this difficulty, some SMT/CHC solvers have been enhanced by incorporating appropriate induction principles~\cite{ReK15,Un&17,Ya&19}, similarly to what has been done in automated theorem provers~\cite{Bun01}.
 The most creative step which is needed when extending SMT solving with induction, is the generation of the auxiliary lemmas that are required for proving the main conjecture.